in

 Wood

 Fire code requires at least 18 inches of clearance, so you may need to incorporate a different material behind your stove.
-Wood backsplashes can be easily installed by a layperson, although professional installation may yield better results.
+A layperson can easily install wood backsplashes, although professional installation may yield better results.

-Bamboo is a popular choice for wooden kitchen backdrops, although technically bamboo is a type of grass, not truly wood at all.
+Bamboo is a popular choice for wooden kitchen backdrops, although technically, bamboo is a type of grass, not indeed wood at all.

-Shiplap (long planks, attached horizontally) and beadboard (narrow, vertically attached planks) are also popular patterns for wooden backsplashes.
+Shiplap backsplash (long planks, attached horizontally) and beadboard (narrow, vertically attached planks) are popular wooden patterns.

 Concrete

-There are even stamps and molds available for purchase which can create a beautiful patterned design in your concrete.
+Even stamps and molds are available for purchase, which can create a beautiful patterned design in your concrete.

-While some retailers are selling concrete in slabs that can be cut to backsplash size, this is more commonly undertaken as a DIY project.
-Make sure your cabinets and wall can support the weight of the concrete before installing.
+While some retailers sell the concrete in slabs that can be cut to backsplash size, this is more commonly undertaken as a DIY project.
+Ensure your cabinets and wall can support the weight of the concrete before installing.

 Wallpaper